 First, lets’ take a closer look at the E2 visa and what it is.

 The E2 Investor Visa allows foreign investors from qualifying treaty countries to live and work in the United States.
 You, as the investor, can invest an amount of money in a qualifying business in the United States and the United States will let you stay in the country with an E2 visa to develop your enterprise.
 There is more good news.
 Your spouse and children under 21 years of age can all come with you.
 Your spouse can apply for an Employment Authorization Document (“work permit”) and work for any employer and your kids can attend public schools.
 The visa lasts up to 5 years, but you can renew indefinitely as long as you are still managing your business.
 Overall, the E2 Investor Visa is a great visa and we really like it!

-Whenever a client comes to me looking to get an E2 visa, we always ask the following questions:
+Whenever a client comes to us looking to get an E2 visa, we always ask the following questions:

 - What is your budget?

 - Where is your business going to be located?